Lovecraft's Shout-Outs to Robert E. Howard

 March 15, 2026 marked the eighty-ninth anniversary of H.P.
 Lovecraft’s departure from this mortal coil.
 In honor of that—and of the fact that 2026 is also a fairly significant anniversary for Robert E. Howard—I decided to go through the Old Gent’s officially published works and quote the passages where he mentions the creations of REH, thus formally bringing them within the Cthulhu Mythos.

 HPL began corresponding with Robert E. Howard in 1930.
-It all started with a discussion about a Gaelic phrase in Lovecraft’s “The Rats in the Walls”.
+It all started with a discussion about a Gaelic sentence in Lovecraft’s “The Rats in the Walls”.
 Lovecraft had ‘borrowed’ it from a tale by Fiona McLeod.
 I shall write more on McLeod at some future date.

 When Lovecraft read that first letter from Howard—HPL’s first name was also ‘Howard’, by the way—he realized he was dealing with a formidable fellow intellect.
 Thus began one of the great correspondences in the history of weird literature, which was immortalized in the two-volume set, A Means to Freedom.